jhoanTrujillo/CI_P1_Collabra/README.md

 - VS code - Code editor of choice.
 - Coolors.com - To come up with the color scheme and test contrast
+- https://css.glass/ - Site where you can create background glassy effects for plain css.

 ## Wireframe
 Placeholder